NVE/ebm/docs/source/input_description.rst

             - float using a decimal point ('.') as the separator
             - **0** ≤ value ≤ **1**

+            An explanation of the abbreviations can be found in :any:`Tables and glossary`.

          .. tab:: heating_system_initial_shares
             ``building_category``
             - required